-If you follow my recipes or my cookbook, Rachael’s Good Eats, you’ve probably seen me use arrowroot starch in place of cornstarch in cooking and baking.
+If you follow my recipes or my cookbook, Rachael’s Good Eats, you’ve probably seen me use arrowroot starch instead of cornstarch in cooking and baking.
 But why?
-I’m sharing a few key differences between the two and why I make the swap for arrowroot below!
+Below, I’m breaking down the key differences between arrowroot vs. cornstarch and why I always reach for arrowroot powder!

 1. Easier on Digestion

-Arrowroot is super gentle on the stomach and way easier to digest than cornstarch.
-If you have a sensitive gut, deal with bloating, or struggle with IBS, arrowroot is the better option.
+Arrowroot is gentle on the stomach and much easier to digest than cornstarch.
+If you have a sensitive gut, deal with bloating, or struggle with IBS, arrowroot is a great alternative.
 Cornstarch, on the other hand, can be harder for some people to break down, especially in large amounts.

 2. Grain-Free & Gluten-Free